-Land-Line data
+Large-scale data

-Land-Line is Ordnance Survey's definitive product range of large-scale maps in digital form.
+Ordnance Survey's definitive large-scale maps in digital form.
 A comprehensive dataset, depicting man-made and natural features ranging from houses, factories, roads and rivers to marshland and administrative boundaries, surveyed and digitised at three different scales according to location:

 - 1:1250 scale in urban areas;

 - 1:2500 scale in rural areas; and

-- 1:10 000 scale for remote areas such as mountains and moorland
+- 1:10 000 scale for remote areas, such as mountains and moorland.